Car Soundproofing Materials

 - Car size: The amount of material you choose also depends on the size of your car.
 A small car like a hatchback will require fewer materials than an SUV, for example.

-With the above considerations in mind, you might choose any of the following soundproofing materials:
+With the above considerations in mind, you might choose any of the following soundproofing materials for your car:

 - Easy-to-install dampening mats